Netflix follows the footsteps of ABC and, yet again, cancels ‘Designated Survivor’ Season 4, the political thriller starring Kiefer Sutherland.

 - The real reason why Netflix axed ‘Designated Survivor’ Season 4

-- A new season could’ve tied loose ends from season 3
+- A new season could’ve tied loose ends from ‘Designated Survivor’ Season 3 ending

 The third season aired exclusively on Netflix last year.
 Kiefer Sutherland plays Thomas Kirkman, an American politician and the U.S. Secretary of Housing and Urban Development.